emilmyresten/azdoh/README.md

 ### run as standalone executable:
 pipx install . in project root, then invoke azdoh, to reflect new changes use --force

-# todo:
-- write tests
-- check that all parameters used are defined in parameter list?
-- ensure that all parameters without default is passed whenever used as template.